highcharts/connectors-morningstar/src/README.md

 The source code of the Highcharts Dashboards connectors consist of the following
 folders:

-* [src/Shared/] - Shared implementations for autorization, common options, and error handling.
+* [src/Shared/] - Shared implementations for authentication, common options, and error handling.

 * [src/TimeSeries/] - Connector implementation for the Morningstar TimeSeries